tc39/proposal-import-attributes/tag-security-and-privacy.md

 ## 2.3.
 How does this specification deal with personal information or personally-identifiable information or information derived thereof?

 HTML imports modules by performing fetches from the URL indicated in the module specifier.
-JavaScript code may construct a URL exposing personally identifying information which is implicitly communicated by importing a particular kind of JSON module, but this is already possible with JS modules.
+JavaScript code may construct a URL exposing personally identifying information which is implicitly communicated by importing a module with that URL, but this is already possible with JS modules.

 No new identifying information is communicated by this proposal.